AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/recurring.md

 The JSON response can be parsed for the purposes discussed above, including:

 - Scripting synchronous extraction, evaluation, and triggering of a notification
-- Staging values into a database, such as Postgres, to be read by an agent
+- Supplying structured input to an agent
 - Loading data into an ETL or ELT pipeline
 - Writing to a CSV file